 They play a vital role in the care of patients before, during and after surgery.
 But what exactly is an Operating Department Practitioner?

-Today, on ODP Awareness Day, Phil Darwick, who works for Hull and East Yorkshire Hospitals NHS Trust, explains how ODPs play crucial roles in the care and recovery of a patient undergoing surgery.
+Today, on ODP Awareness Day, Phil Darwick, who works for Hull University Teaching Hospitals NHS Trust, explains how ODPs play crucial roles in the care and recovery of a patient undergoing surgery.

 What is an Operating Department Practitioner(ODP)?